Skip to main content

 NORWAY’S MOST FAMOUS FJORDS

-With more than 1,000 fjords around the country, 10 of which are frequented regularly by cruise ships, it's not surprising that tourists wonder where to go and which fjords to see.
-Learn how to differentiate them with the help of fjord expert, Øyvind Heen.
+With more than 1,000 fjords around the country, 10 of which are frequented regularly by cruise ships, it's not surprising that tourists have trouble telling them apart.
+Learn all about them with the help of fjord expert Øyvind Heen.

 Get to know the fjords

-Fjord expert Øyvind Heen grew up by a fjord and has been exploring these unusual landscapes practically all his life, documenting them while hiking, climbing, kayaking, and more.
-He is now here to help you!
+Fjord expert Øyvind Heen grew up next to a fjord and has been exploring these majestic landscapes most of his life – documenting them while hiking, climbing, kayaking, and more.
+Now he’s here to help you get to know them better.

 “I understand why visitors to Fjord Norway are confused.
-Not only are there so many fjords, they are also long and deep and have numerous side arms.
+Not only are there many fjords, but they are long, deep, and have numerous side arms.
 To add to the confusion, some of the branches are far more famous than the main fjords,” says Heen.

 According to Heen, the most dramatic fjords are in fact such side arms: the Geirangerfjord, the Aurlandsfjord, the Nærøyfjord, and the Lysefjord.
 His list of the best fjords to visit also includes the Romsdalsfjord, the Nordfjord, the Sognefjord, the Hardangerfjord, and the narrow Trollfjord in the north.